-Boost is collaborating with a number of community service partners in the City of Toronto in the development of Toronto's first Child & Youth Advocacy Centre (CYAC).
+Boost has collaborated with a number of community service partners in the City of Toronto in the development of Toronto's first Child & Youth Advocacy Centre (CYAC).
 The service partners include: Children's Aid Society of Toronto, Catholic Children's Aid Society of Toronto, Native Child & Family Services, Jewish Family & Child, Toronto Police Service, Boost Child Abuse Prevention & Intervention, SAFE-T Program (Halton Trauma Centre), Child Development Institute, and the Suspected Child Abuse and Neglect Program (The Hospital for Sick Children).

 A Child & Youth Advocacy Centre is a creative community response to child abuse investigations.
 It’s a partnership among local community and government agencies and brings together all professionals involved in child abuse cases to one location.
 A CYAC is child-friendly, accessible and safe for children who are victims and their families.